derrickmichaelj/dsci-522-group-project/README.md

 - EDA visualizations in `results/figures/`
 - Model metrics, confusion matrix, and trained model artifacts in `results/metrics/`

+### Clean up

+1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`

 ---

 ## Key Dependencies